 Do I Have a Jeni’s Splendid Ice Cream Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Jeni’s Splendid Ice Cream Recall Lawsuits.
-We are handling individual litigation nationwide and currently accepting new listeria food poisoning cases cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new listeria food poisoning lawsuits in all 50 states.

 Free Jeni’s Ice Cream Lawsuit Evaluation: Again, if you or a loved one was diagnosed with listeria after eating Jeni’s Splendid Ice Cream, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Food Poisoning Suit and our lawyers can help.
+You may be entitled to compensation by filing a food poisoning lawsuit and our lawyers can help.